 Joey survived a rough upbringing and many health challenges throughout his life.
 The title of his posthumous solo release, Don't Worry About Me, was released a year after his 2001 death at age 49.
 The title was perfect.
 Growing up in an abusive household, Joey was a survivor.
 The band's internal dynamics were tumultuous.
 But at its core, the Ramones music was about fun, energy and abandon.

 In this piece, Joey's signature leather jacket creates a sense of loss as it hangs on a bare wall.
-The band's anthem, "Hey Ho, Let's Go," tucked onto a small red button, counters the emotion and says, "Don't worry about me."
+The band's anthem, "Hey Ho, Let's Go," tucked onto a small red button, counters the emotion and says, "Don't worry, I'll Be OK."

 - Individually printed to order on heavy, satin photo paper using a large format, 9-colour ink process